-Students based at UConn Health and UConn Law are not eligible to apply for this fellowship.
+- Students at UConn Health (with the exception of Public Health doctoral students) and UConn Law are not eligible to apply for this fellowship.